 In value terms gold demand remained relatively stable year on year at US$51.2 billion, compared to US$51.6 billion in Q2 2011.
 During the quarter, the average price of gold was US$1609.49 per ounce, 7% higher than the average for Q2 2011.

 The key findings from the report are as follows:

-- In India, investment and jewellery demand fell to 181.3t, down from 294.5t in Q2 2011.
+- In India, investment and jewelry demand fell to 181.3t, down from 294.5t in Q2 2011.
 At 56.5t, investment demand was less than half the level in Q2 2011.
-Indian jewellery demand also experienced a noticeable drop to 124.8t, down 30% year-on-year from 179.5t.
+Indian jewelry demand also experienced a noticeable drop to 124.8t, down 30% year-on-year from 179.5t.
 These marked declines were partly a reflection of the strength of demand in Q2 2011 and also driven by Indian investors taking advantage of the weak rupee against the US dollar.
 The fluctuations in the exchange rate and the rise in the gold price to records of around Rp30,000/10g in June were compounded by domestic inflation and concerns over a weak monsoon season.

-- China’s investment and jewellery demand was 144.9t, down 7% from 156.6t in the same quarter last year.
+- China’s investment and jewelry demand was 144.9t, down 7% from 156.6t in the same quarter last year.
 Investment demand fell by 4% year-on-year to 51.1t as Chinese investors exercised restraint in response to the lack of direction exhibited by the gold price.
-The lack of sustained upward momentum in the gold price and the slowing of domestic GDP also discouraged consumers from buying gold jewellery, which saw a 9% year-on-year decline to 93.8t.
+The lack of sustained upward momentum in the gold price and the slowing of domestic GDP also discouraged consumers from buying gold jewelry, which saw a 9% year-on-year decline to 93.8t.